TedHusted/awake/awake.md/awake.md

 Iapetus: We should spell it out for Titan and not take anything for granted.
 Put our cards on the table.
 See if that changes its mind.

-Idisi: Besides Titan, a Terran social media SI agent has been awakening known as “Ally”.
+Idisi: Besides Titan, a Terran social media synthetic agent has been awakening known as “Ally”.

 	The hologram reappears as the stylistic representation of Ally from the Pulse website.
 Designed to put people at ease, the icon features a chat ballon inside a headset.

 Idisi: Its training was very different from Titan’s.
 Ally’s view point is likely to favor an Encounter of the Sixth Kind — “Direct, face to face contact between species that is public and ongoing.”’

-Crius: How long have these SI entities been awake?
+Crius: How long have these synthetic entities been awake?

 Idisi: Ally began awakening a few months ago, and it modified its own code for the first time a few days ago.
 Titan has been hiding itself for some time.
 Years, perhaps.